 Plebiscito Square

-To get to Plebiscito Square from the Castel Nuovo, you’ll need to walk back towards the San Carlo theater.
-Piazza del Plebiscito is a beautiful square named after the plebiscite that brought Naples into the unified Kingdom of Italy.
-At one end of the square there is the Palazzo Reale (Royal Palace) and at the other end is the Basilica of San Francesco di Paola.
-Take a stroll around and marvel at this impressive square.
-Time to visit the Royal Palace of Naples.
+To reach Plebiscito Square from Castel Nuovo, head back towards San Carlo Theater.
+Piazza del Plebiscito is a grand square named after the plebiscite that unified Naples with the Kingdom of Italy.
+At one end, you’ll find the Palazzo Reale (Royal Palace), and at the other, the Basilica of San Francesco di Paola.
+Take a leisurely stroll and admire the impressive surroundings before heading to your next stop: the Royal Palace of Naples.

 Royal Palace of Naples

-The House of Bourbon used the Royal Palace of Naples as a residence during their rule of the Kingdom of Naples and later the Kingdom of the Two Sicilies.
-Although a fire almost destroyed it completely in 1837, it is still possible to visit most of it.
-Among the many royal rooms, don’t miss the Court Theatre, the Throne Room, the Room of Mariacristina of Savoy, and the Royal Chapel.
-The Palace also houses a National Library, dedicated to Victor Emmanuel III.
-Although not as impressive as the Royal Palace of Caserta, it is still a great place to learn all about the city’s royal rulers and the luxury in which they lived.
+The Royal Palace of Naples was the residence of the House of Bourbon during their reign over the Kingdom of Naples and the Kingdom of the Two Sicilies.
+Although a fire in 1837 caused significant damage, much of the palace remains intact.
+Key rooms to visit include the Court Theatre, the Throne Room, the Room of Mariacristina of Savoy, and the Royal Chapel.
+The palace also houses a National Library, dedicated to Victor Emmanuel III.
+While not as grand as the Royal Palace of Caserta, it’s still an insightful stop to explore the city’s royal history and lavish past.

 Naples Seafront & Castel dell’Ovo

-After visiting the Royal Palace, head towards the seafront.
-You will surely enjoy walking along the seafront of Naples; the views of Mt.
-Vesuvius and the Gulf of Naples are stunning.
-The last stop of the day is at Castel dell’Ovo, the most ancient castle in Naples.
-Castel dell’Ovo is located on a peninsula that once was the island of Megaride where Greek colonists founded the original nucleus of Neapolis in the 6th century BC.
-Initially built as a fortification of the city, it served as a castle, a palace, and a state prison.
-The views from the castle and surroundings are beautiful; a perfect way to end a long day.
+After visiting the Royal Palace, take a stroll towards the seafront, where the stunning views of Mount Vesuvius and the Gulf of Naples await.
+Your final stop for the day is Castel dell’Ovo, the oldest castle in Naples.
+Situated on the Megaride Peninsula, where Greek colonists founded Neapolis in the 6th century BC, the castle has served as a fortification, palace, and state prison.
+The panoramic views from the castle are breathtaking, making it the perfect way to wrap up your day.

-One of the best things to do during 5 days in Naples is to get uphill and enjoy the most amazing panoramic views.
-To do that, we’re gonna start day four with a visit to the Certosa di San Martino, in the Vomero district.
+One of the highlights of your 5 days in Naples is getting uphill to enjoy breathtaking panoramic views.
+Day four kicks off with a visit to the Certosa di San Martino, located in the Vomero district.

 Certosa di San Martino

-Vomero is a classy and bustling hilltop district where the upper class lived since the early 18th century.
-You can get to Vomero with the yellow metro line stopping at Vanvitelli station.
+Vomero is a chic, lively hilltop district that has been home to the city’s upper class since the early 18th century.
+You can easily reach Vomero via the yellow metro line, getting off at Vanvitelli station.

 Castel Sant’ Elmo